ryan-mcclue/musings/notes.md

 input and update/render (update and render together for cache coherency. input is not performance critical so don't bother) render is really 'render prep' as it is just filling in buffers

-With UML if doing sufficiently complex to the same level as a blueprint, may as well have just written the program the idea of iterative design would be followed by literal architects, however too costly and time consuming. with software, we have the ability to do this.
-1. design (urban planner): separation of code (mental clarity and division of labour) design metrics are temporal coupling (physics outputs data to renderer, so format is important), layout coupling (renderer inherits from opengl), idealogical coupling (threading, width, memory), fluidity (one change to system causes a major crash)
-2. programming (architect)
-3. compiler (builder)

-Most design patterns are just utility classes rather than a way to architect a program

-I don't want to fight the language (Java).
-Higher level languages should allow you to easily express cpu instructions

-as the working directory can change, better to use absolute file paths from the binary directory

-reject the idea of TDD driving good design. accept that tests validate design.

-code shouldn't take longer than 10 seconds to compile.

-in general we don't add security threats that weren't already present, e.g. loading from shared object could just as easily override binary if have write priveleges to both

-we can create a psuedo vtable in C and not have it be C++ and all weird. we can see it and do what we want with it.

-tdd and bdd have good elements in them, but the dogma is not effective.

-compression orientated programming is you code what you need at the time (breaking out into function, combining into struct, etc.) over time the code marches towards a better overall quality

-debugging stepping through pass-by-pass. inspecting all variables and parameters and verifying state of particular ones. make deductions about state of variables, e.g overflowed, uninitialised, etc. drop in asserts draw it out

 unlike windows msdn, linux documentation is mostly source code (not good as if not fast/easy, not used). so, essential to have something like ctags and compile from source (sed -e "s/-Werror//g" -i *.make)

-functional programming although more readable is very restrictive (you can't use many of the cpu features) however, if can go functional without sacrificing, saves you complexity down the road. oftentimes simply utilising elements of functional programming is good, e.g. no global state, only operating on parameters etc.
+if can go functional without sacrificing, saves you complexity down the road. oftentimes simply utilising elements of functional programming is good, e.g. no global state, only operating on parameters etc.

-streaming i/o is almost never a good choice (hard drive slowest, more errors)

 we see contiguous memory in virtual memory, however in physical memory it is almost certainly going to be fragmented